shuoyuanxu/AprilSlamCPP/Readme.md

     keyframeEstimates_ = batchOptimizer.optimize();
 }
 ```
 The `ISAM2Optimise` function performs incremental optimization of the factor graph using GTSAM’s iSAM2 optimizer.
-The optimization process updates the existing estimates based on new measurements, avoiding the need for full batch optimization.
-After updating the iSAM2 instance, the current best estimates are extracted and used for subsequent iterations.
+Estimates on all poses and landmarks plus the entire graph is stored in a 'gtsam::ISAM2 isam_' variable, which can only be updated but not trimed.
+Therefore, after every ISAM2 iteration, historic estimates and graph needs to be cleaned to avoid repetitive data appeared in isam_ variable.
+Since ISAM2 is not computationally heavy, no graph management approach is required

 ```cpp
 void aprilslamcpp::ISAM2Optimise() {